lambda-feedback/user-documentation/docs/teacher/guides/good-practice.md

 Branching is a feature for `worked solutions`.
 It allows you to have different solution pathways Usage examples:

-- When a question can be solved in multiple different methods, branching can be used for each method.
+- When a question can be solved via multiple different methods, branching can be used for each method.
 - When a question has multiple parts, where each part involves substitution of different values, branching can be used for each part.

 ![gif showing the branching feature](images/branching.gif)